-- Get a good stencil brush/paper plate/ masking tape/acrylic paint.
+1. First, get a good stencil brush/paper plate/ masking tape/acrylic paint.

-Tap off the excess paint from your brush onto the plate or a clean paint rag to unload it.
-LESS paint is best. :) You can avoid “bleeding” of your paint under your stencil.
+Tap off the excess paint from your brush onto a clean paint rag to unload it.
+LESS paint is best. :) This will help avoid “bleeding” of paint under the stencil.
 You can always go over it again to make it darker if you wish.

-- Lightly tap the loaded brush over the top of the stencil where the letters or design is.
+4. Lightly tap the loaded brush over the top of the stencil where the letters or design is.
 Start out light and repeat around the stencil until you get the desired look.

-- Let the paint dry about 10 minutes.
+3. Let the paint dry about 10 minutes.

-- If you do not like the look of the BRIDGES (the spaces between some of the letters) take a thin paint brush to go over those BRIDGES.
+Lift the stencil from your project.
+If you do not like the look of the BRIDGES (the support spaces between some of the letters) take a thin paint brush to go over those BRIDGES.

 Connect the lines of the lettering with the same color paint you used when stenciling.
 Clean up any paint edges with a slightly wet Q-tip.

 A final trick.
 If you get paint that “bleeds” to the back of your stencil, NO WORRIES.

 Just use a little of the same background paint used on your sign or project like “white out”.
 Go over the edges you want to clean up.
 Touch over the paint that bled outside your script lines or object and it will disappear!!